mandober/haskell-logic/README.md

 ## Introduction

 *Type chasing* is a situation you find yourself in when trying to come up with a solution to a, usually polymorphic, function's definition in Haskell.
-Having worked out a function's signature, all that remains is to write the function's implementation driven by those types (but instead, you're driven to tears).
+Having worked out a function's signature, all that remains is to write the function's implementation driven by those types (driven to tears, by types be driven).

-Consulting Curry-Howard as a help find the right function definition.
+Ask Curry-Howard for help finding the right function definition.
 That is, just like *modus ponens ≅ function application*, so **implication introduction ≅ lambda introduction**.
 The problem is the exact place in code where a lambda is introduced, e.g. `\f -> ...` (assumption) and the place where it is applied e.g. `... f x` (implication introduction).

 ## The setup

-This is the exact content of my editor that has frustrated me for too long.
+This was the exact setup that cause me a great amount of grief: I was trying to implement this (just for kicks), arbitrarily named, `kapp` function above, which is actually based on the `ContT`'s instance for Applicative class' `<*>` method, from the `transformers` package.

 ```hs
 kapp :: (((a -> b) -> r) -> r)    -- ContT r m (a -> b)